WHERE I STAND

 What we know:

-Franklin is on the front line of climate change with rising temperatures, altered rainfall patterns, increased bushfire risk.
+Franklin is on the front line of climate change with rising temperatures, altered rainfall patterns, and increased bushfire risk.
 Sea levels are rising while our island waters are warming four times faster than the global average.

 How to get to work: